bookiza/templates/README.md

 ### Rules
 * [x] Template must be responsive.
 * [x] Template must use responsive typography.
-* [x] Use a single break-point CSS media queriy at 870 pixels *only* if it is absolutely necessary.
-Our templates generally don't use media queries.
+* [x] Use only `portrait` ↹ `landscape` CSS media query switch and never hardcode values in pixels *ever*.
+Superbook templates generally do not require media queries.
 * [x] Submit new templates with a link to actual book where it has been used.